-We can finally see the grass in Northeast Ohio now that the snow has melted, and with the first days of spring officially on us, it’s time to fast-forward into essential commercial landscape maintenance activities that will prepare your property for a healthy, colorful season.
+We can finally see the grass in Northeast Ohio now that the snow has melted, and with the first days of spring officially upon us, it’s time to fast-forward into essential commercial landscape maintenance activities that will prepare your property for a healthy, colorful season.

 As with everything in landscape maintenance, timing is crucial.
 Now is when you want to assess and manage that winter damage on plants, protect turf and beds with a pre-emergent herbicide application, and institute a watering plan.